KseniiaRiabova/ChinguPairProgramming44/README.md

 - Search for recipes using keywords.
 - Display detailed nutrition information for each recipe.
 - Load more results to see additional recipes.
-- The web application is designed to be responsive, providing an optimal viewing and interaction experience across a wide range of devices, including mobile phones and tablets.

 ## Getting Started

 ### 1. Clone the Repository